jlengrand/Ivolution/README.markdown

 ## License

-This project is released under the new BSD license (3 clause version).
+This project is released under the new BSD license (3 clauses version).
 You can read more about the license in the LICENSE file.

+## Acknowledgment

+This project comes from an idea of Axel Catoire, currently [travelling around the world](http://ungrandtour.blogspot.com/)  with his girlfriend.
+He also provides me with new pictures :).

+As a starter for my code, I used an excellent example from JAPSKUA, that you can find [here](http://japskua.wordpress.com/2010/08/04/detecting-eyes-with-python-opencv/)

 ## Contact